House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As with any other type of screw, galvanized screws are made from cold forming.
 This usually involves shaping a piece blunt piece of wire into a screw by forcing it through screw-forming dies.
 However, the process starts by feeding a large roll of wire through a machine that straightens it, cuts it into size, and feeds it to the die.

-Then, the machine punches the wire to form it into the recognizable screw shape.
+Then, the machine punches the wire to form it into a recognizable screw shape.
 However, the screw is yet to be fully formed at this point as it’s still smooth and unthreaded.
 This leads us to our next process, which is thread rolling.

 Thread rolling uses dies that have been manufactured to the thread pitch required for the screws being made.
 The smooth screw is sandwiched between the two dies.
 One is stationary, while the other moves.
 The moving die uses pressure to push the screw against the static die while rolling it between the two from one end to the other.
 Leaving the desired thread indentation on the screw as it is ejected.